Effective Heroin Detox Methods

 More recent history has included an upturn in the use of heroin.
 The prescription pill epidemic of the mid-2000s gave way to the heroin epidemic, and currently, fentanyl is invading every corner of the United States.

-Heroin is an extremely difficult drug to detox from because of the physical dependence associated with its abuse.
+Heroin is an extremely difficult drug to detox from because of the serious physical symptoms and dependence associated with its abuse.
 The chemicals in this drug bind to receptors in the brain, rewiring the entire structure and altering the way the body processes certain signals.

 Individuals who seek abstinence from heroin must undergo what’s known as heroin detox.
-This can be incredibly uncomfortable and often requires the presence of medical professionals.
+This withdrawal process can be incredibly uncomfortable and often requires the presence of medical professionals.